Temporary Lovers: Airplay

-Significant action for the single was reported by Radio & Records in the publication's March 17 issue.
-There were thirteen total light adds on stations which included WGCI, OC104, WXOK, WAN, WENN, WZFX, WQFX, KIIZ, Z99, and WALT, also one medium for WLOU.
+Significant action for the single was reported by Radio & Records in the publication's March 17 issue, noting light adds on a variety of radio stations.

 The March 31 issue of The Gavin Report had thirty three reports and seven adds for the song on the Up & Coming list.

-According to the March 27 - April 9 issue of The R&B Report, KMOJ in Huston had the record as a hit pick.
-The May 12 issue of BRE (Black Radio Executive) magazine reported that the song was an add-on at WTOY in Roanoke, Virginia.

 Chart

-On the week of March 31, the single was at its second week in the BRE Singles Chart at no. 66.
-By May 12, the single had been in the BRE Singles Chart for eight weeks and had moved up from no. 50 to no. 46.

-The single made its debut at no 77 in the Cash Box Top R&B Singles chart on the week of April 8, 1989.
-It peaked at no. 53 on the week of April 22 and spent another week at that same position, before dropping to no. 72 the following week.
+By May 12, 1989, the single had been in the BRE Singles Chart for eight weeks when it reached its peak position at No. 46.
+The single made its debut at No. 77 on the Cash Box Top R&B Singles chart on the week of April 8, 1989.
+It peaked at No. 53 the week of April 22, where it spent two weeks at that position.

-On the week of May 13, the single debuted in the Airplay section at no 39 of theBillboard Hot Black Singles Sales & Airplay chart.

-It would eventually peak at no. 89 on the main Billboard chart that year.
+For the week of May 13, 1989, the single debuted in the Airplay section at No. 39 of the Billboard Hot Black Singles chart.
+It peaked at No. 89 on the main Billboard chart that year.